An efficient product roadmap is an integral part of any successful product.

 Keep in mind that a product roadmap should be a strong foundation for all decisions, but it should be flexible.
 After all, the landscape might change and you might need to re-prioritize.

-Plus, hidden complexity, bugs, or delays could all shift your roadmap.
+Hidden complexity, bugs, or delays could also shift your roadmap.
 So, it’s not possible to be 100% confident in any quarter, and it’s also hard to maintain the same level of confidence when projecting multiple quarters out because each future quarter contains additional uncertainty.

 Of course, you should never build product roadmaps in a vacuum.
 Your roadmap should enable you to move product goals and business objectives forward.
-Ideally, you should tie your roadmap to north star metrics and counter metrics to keep your product goals moving forward.
+You should tie your roadmap to north star metrics and counter metrics to keep your product goals moving forward.

-And that takes us to another point you might want to know before getting into the roadmapping process.
+Your product value will then take us to another point you will want to know before getting into the roadmapping process.